Gaussian Approximation Potentials: a brief tutorial introduction

 and the weights $\boldsymbol{\alpha}$ are optimised by minimising the cost function

 If we define the norm as

-kernel regression is also equivalent to a Gaussian process.
-The here kernel has the dual role of defining both the basis functions and the norm of the weights in the loss function. \mysubsubsection{Total energies} Atomic energies are unavailable in quantum mechanical calculations, which only provide the total energy and its derivatives.
+the predictions of kernel regression are also equivalent to those of the Gaussian process.
+The kernel here has the dual role of defining both the basis functions and the norm of the weights in the loss function. \mysubsubsection{Total energies} Atomic energies are unavailable in quantum mechanical calculations, which only provide the total energy and its derivatives.
 From these, we have to predict the local energies.
 It is straightforward to modify \refeq{eq:atomic_variance} to express the covariance of the total energies of two set of atoms, $N$ and $M,$

 \mysubsubsection{Derivatives} The total quantum mechanical energy of a configuration depends on the relative positions of the atoms and, in case of condensed systems, also the lattice parameters.
 Denoting a general coordinate by $\xi$, the partial derivative of the total energy is related to the force as